gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

 We are going to make use of s3curl.pl for verification.

+Note: Package perl-Digest-HMAC.noarch, a dependency package for s3curl also needs to be installed.
+Install the same using your package manager.

-Update s3curl.pl perl script with glusters3object url which we retreived above.
+Now, update s3curl.pl perl script with glusters3object url which we retreived above.

 For example: